A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

-\begin{remark} In fact one can show that the map $\cat{Rub}_\mu \to \mathfrak M$ is not only birational but also \emph{log \'etale}.
-This is a type of a birational map basically consisting of an iterated blowup of boundary strata, followed by root constructions on some of these strata, and then followed by taking some open subset.
-For the details, we refer the reader e.g.~to the paper \cite{HMPPS}, where such morphisms are used extensively.
+\begin{remark} In fact one can show that the map $\cat{Rub}_\mu \to \mathfrak M$ is not only birational onto the locus in $\mathfrak M$ with $n$ markings but also \emph{log \'etale}.
+This is a type of map basically consisting of an iterated blowup of boundary strata, followed by root constructions\footnote{We cannot assume that the degrees of these roots are invertible in the base ring, so this map should probably not be considered to be log \'etale outside of characteristic zero (though conventions in the literature differ).} on some of these strata, and then followed by taking an \'etale map.
+For the details, we refer the reader \textit{e.g.}~to the paper \cite{HMPPS}, where such morphisms are used extensively.
 An important point there is that they can be described uniquely by an (incomplete) subdivision of the tropicalization of $\mathfrak M$.
 While again we do not explain the details, one consequence is that one can obtain a smooth local model of the morphism $\cat{Rub}_\mu \to \mathfrak M$ by the toric map induced via some explicit subdivision of a cone.

-In \ref{fig:Rub_subdivision_fan} we use this to illustrate the importance of condition (2) in \ref{def:rub}.
-For this, consider a point of $\mathfrak M$ where the curve has genus $0$ and the stable graph $\Gamma$ has three vertices and two edges $e_1, e_2$ as illustrated.
-Assume that each vertex carries one marking and that $\mu$ is chosen so that the unique slopes of a piece-wise linear function on the edges are $1,2$ for $e_1, e_2$ (see \ref{df:PL} for a discussion of PL functions).
+In~\ref{fig:Rub_subdivision_fan} we use this to illustrate the importance of condition~\eqref{d:r-2} in~\ref{def:rub}.
+For this, consider a point of $\mathfrak M$ where the curve has genus zero and the stable graph $\Gamma$ has three vertices and two edges $e_1, e_2$ as illustrated.
+Assume that each vertex carries one marking and that $\mu$ is chosen so that the unique slopes of a piecewise linear function on the edges are $1,2$ for $e_1, e_2$ (see~\ref{df:PL} for a discussion of piecewise linear functions).